AI Summary of Peer-Reviewed Research

 Research title:

-Pre-course aptitude tests predicted introductory programming performance
+Pre-course aptitude test predicted introductory programming results moderately

 Authors: